Coronavirus disease (COVID-19)

 Overview of the Disease

-Coronaviruses are a family of viruses that can cause a range of illnesses, from the common cold to more severe infections like MERS-CoV and SARS.
+Coronaviruses are a family of viruses that can cause a range of illnesses, from mild (common cold) to more severe infections, like MERS-CoV and SARS.

 - If you are physically near the person when they cough or sneeze (within 2 metres) these droplets might land in your eyes, nose or mouth and cause infection.